 Uncertainty

-Within weeks you’ll start to notice…
+Within weeks, you’ll start to notice small but meaningful shifts.

 Book cover titled "Live Your Opus" by Janine Matho, featuring a woman with gray hair sitting on outdoor stairs, wearing a black dress and sandals.